 MATERIALS AND METHODS

-An experiment was conducted at Horticulture Research Farm, Department of Horticulture, B. A. College of Agriculture, Anand Agricultural University, Anand in kharif-rabi season of 2023-24 and 2024-25.
+A field experiment was conducted at Horticulture Research Farm, Department of Horticulture, B. A. College of Agriculture, Anand Agricultural University, Anand during kharif-rabi season of 2023-24 and 2024-25.
 In the present investigation Anand Roma (GAT-8) variety of tomato was taken.
 This variety was released by Main Vegetable Research Station, A.A.U., Anand, Gujarat in 2021.
 The present experiment was laid out in a Randomized Block Design with three replications.
 The experimental plot was prepared by deep ploughing and harrowing.
 Well-decomposed FYM at a rate of 15 t/ha was incorporated into the field during field preparation.
 The recommended fertilizer dose of 100:50:50 kg/ha NPK was given.
 Transplanting of seedling was done at a spacing of 90 × 60 cm.
 The various treatments followed for the experiment were as under T1: Absolute control, T2: Foliar spray of borax @ 0.2 %, T3: Foliar spray of boric acid @ 0.2 %, T4: Foliar spray of nano boron @ 100 ppm, T5: Foliar spray of nano boron @ 200 ppm, T6: Foliar spray of nano boron @ 300 ppm, T7: Foliar spray of nano boron @ 400 ppm, T8: Soil application of 1 kg boron through borax, T9: Soil application of 1 kg boron through boric acid.
 Three spray of borax 0.2%, boric acid 0.2% and boron nanoparticles (as per treatment) were done at 40, 55 and 70 days after transplanting.